Okaloosa County Courthouse Annex Extension

 Fort Walton Beach, FL 32547

-Communicating With Judge Stone's Office About Pending Cases:
+Communicating with Judge Stone's Office About Pending Cases:

 Judge Stone is restricted by principles of judicial ethics from communicating about pending or impending cases outside of hearings or documents filed in the court file and served on all parties.
 This restriction also applies to Judge Stone's judicial assistant, Mrs. Natalie.

 Impartiality is the most basic principle of judicial ethics.
-It means that all parties to a pending case are included in all communications with the court regarding that matter - no party has special or secret access to the Judge.
+It means that all parties to a pending case are included in all communications with the court regarding that matter - no party or lawyer has special or secret access to the Judge.

 Communication to the Judge without prior notice to the opponent is “ex parte” and improper except in extreme circumstances and as specifically provided by applicable law.
 If the litigant does not know of any applicable law permitting a particular ex parte communication it is improper.